A Photo Odyssey through Chiang Mai’s enchanting temples

 Chiang Mai, the ancient capital of Lanna, holds an enormous temple treasure.
 Here is a photo odyssey of some of the incredible temples in and outside the city.
 I earmarked only 20 out of 300+ temples to explore!
 But we all need to start somewhere.
 Also, temples are great witnesses of past times.
 Even though some buildings are not the same original buildings in full as when they were built, they still carry a story from that time in history.
 In Chiang Mais history, prosperous times with temple building and renovations.
 It comes hand in hand.

 You can often find parts of the old temple somewhere in the vicinity, a relic, a gong, a part of the old roof.
 Some of the temples host small museums.
 It is not necessary to be a Buddhist to find interest in temples.
-If you arrive in the early morning or early evening there might be monk sermons and chanting.
-There is often a certain Buddhist peacefulness and some sense of a mystery that one is not yet part of that adds to the atmosphere.
-A feeling of escapism.
+If you arrive in the early morning or early evening, there might be monk sermons and chanting.
+There is often a certain Buddhist peacefulness and some sense of a mystery that one is not yet part of that adds to the atmosphere—a feeling of escapism.

 Temples as a key to exploring the Thai and Lanna Cultures

-The temple towers named, stupas, chedis, prangs and many other names have the function to demonstrate the enlightenment and wisdom that comes with it to be a victory over ignorance.
-The escape from suffering made Buddhist followers overwhelmed by joy so they started to build stupas by the millions.
-Stupas are sermons in stone and often they also claim to hold relics of the Buddha.
+The temple towers named stupas, chedis, prangs and many other names have the function to demonstrate the enlightenment and wisdom that comes with it to victory over ignorance.
+The escape from suffering made Buddhist followers overwhelmed by joy, so they built stupas by the millions.
+Stupas are sermons in stone, and often, they also claim to hold relics of the Buddha.

 Please do take your time to visit some of the magnificent temples we have in Chiang Mai.
-There is no lack of good coffeeshops with cool air-conditioning for those needed breaks when you feel a bit “templed out” once in a while.
+There is no lack of good coffee shops with cool air-conditioning for those needed breaks when you feel a bit “templed out” once in a while.

-Buddhist Monk’s are not allowed to touch women so please keep the distance.
+Buddhist Monk’s are not allowed to touch women, so please keep the distance.
 So no selfies with the monks.